Why “Performance” Is Cheap—And What TRULY Moves an Audience.

 Here’s the irony:

-The more you try to look good, the more disconnected you become.
-Because just like the majority of those actors I saw, their focus is on themselves.
+The more you try to look good, the more disconnected you become to who you really are.
+Because just like the majority of those actors I saw performing instead of “being,” their focus is on themselves and they’re vulnerable to what controls them.
 First question I ask a client when they crash and burn in a training: “On whom did your focus just go?”
 Answer (without exception): “Myself!”

 Presence is not about performance.